-- Aggregate gross operations, maintenance and administration expenditure (Office Savings of \$355MM over the first 10 years, or 14% of total OM&A expenditures, thereafter continuing at a savings rate of approximately 15% annually, (i.e., not cumulative). - Aggregate gross capital expenditure (CapEx) savings of \$168MM (Trible first 10 years, thereafter continuing at a sustained level of \$8MM annually.
+- Aggregate gross operations, maintenance and administration expenditure (OM&A) savings of \$355MM over the first 10 years, or 14% of total OM&A expenditures, thereafter continuing at a savings rate of approximately 15% annually, (i.e., not cumulative). - Aggregate gross capital expenditure (CapEx) savings of \$168MM over the first 10 years, thereafter continuing at a sustained level of \$8MM annually.